Success For All

 - TSW be familiar with selected literature (English and American) in the English language including fiction, non-fiction, short stories, poetry, and drama.

-- TSW know how to use the library and other sources of information in research and report writing.
+- TSW know how to use the library, internet, and other sources of information in research and report writing.

 - TSW know number facts (addition and subtraction facts, multiplication tables etc.)